sandinmyjoints/leveraging-node/talk.md

 - I think in 2011, choosing Node when thinking about productivity was a bold choice.
 - Node does async throughout, unlike other languages where it is bolted on, and not all libs support it.
+Builtin async support throughout was attractive.
-- It is changing quickly, but it is stable enough.
+- It was changing quickly, but it was stable enough.
 - The core is small.
 The philosophy is for small modules that can be pieced together.
 Simplicity.

 ## Always bet on Javascript.

 Note:
-- Common code between front-end and back-end.
-Lessons learned in one can often be applied to other.
+- Common code between front-end and back-end is a nice win.
+- Lessons learned in one can often be applied to other.
 Reduced cost of context switching.
-Shared code makes validation easier.
+Actual shared code can make life easier.
 - The future (for us) included an SPA.
 Would need to do heavy lifting in Javascript.
-Full stack JS benefits.
+Full JS stack benefits.
 - So this stack just makes sense.